KNMI-DataLab/ML_project/README.md

 -------- Scripts for testing functions that are relevant to the project -------------------------------------------------------

-Test_merge_join.R - Here we test wether the merge or the join function is the fastest for merging data frames.
-This is especially relevant because we will later merge (very) large data frames
+Test_merge_join.R - Here we test wether the merge or the join function (dplyr package) is the fastest for merging data frames.
+This is especially relevant because we will later merge (very) large data frames.
+A faster merge will save much time.
+Spoilers: the join fucntion is 8x faster than merge for this small data set and has been shown to be even faster (compared to merge) on large data sets.

+Test_Time_Slice.R - In this script the time slice function from the caret package is tested.
+This script was copy pasted from a Stackoverflow answer.
+(Stackoverflow post: http://stackoverflow.com/questions/24758218/time-series-data-spliting-and-model-evaluation)